hadialaddin/crypto-genie/README.md

 Simply, it automatically adds/modified a _**Stop Loss**_ for any position created or modified, making sure that the stop loss (after leverage, in case of using Margin) does not exceed a specific limit.
 For now, it supports _**TP/SL on Entire Position**_ mode, not _**TP/SL on Selected Position**_, and for all pairs.

+NOTE: Updating the Leverage won't automatically update your stop loss for the respective position.
+You would need to change it upon updating so that it auto adjusts.
 Use at your own risk.

 ## Demo